-Apple has reined in expectations for the current quarter due to the effects of the coronavirus outbreak (aka COVID-19).
+Apple has reined in financial expectations as a result of the effects of the coronavirus outbreak (aka COVID-19).

-The revisions are in part because Apple had to close its stores in China, and even though they are now reopening, footfall is greatly reduced.
+The revisions are in part because Apple had to close so many stores (in China initially, and the rest of the world later on) and footfall has obviously been greatly reduced.
 But primarily the reduced outlook is a result of the forced closure of factories in China in an effort to stop the spread of the virus.
-The factories are now starting to resume output, but are running at reduced capacity.
-This means Apple's suppliers will not be able to meet its demands for the quarter in which it is widely thought that Apple intended to launch a new iPhone.
+The factories have since resumed output, but are running at reduced capacity, and Apple's suppliers will not be able to meet its demands for the quarter in which it is widely thought that Apple intended to launch a new iPhone.

 This is the second time in just over a year that Apple has made an adjustment to its forecasts and both times it has related to China.
 Back in January 2019 Apple anticipated lower sales in the region due to the US-China trade war.
 Now it's the outbreak of COVID-19 that is Apple's primary concern.
 In this article we will examine coronavirus's impact on Apple and how it is likely to change the outlook for the company in 2020.